-- The Municipality requires that your dog be licensed by January 31, but licenses are available for purchase throughout the year.
+- The municipality requires that your dog be licensed by January 31 each year, but licenses are available for purchase, anytime.
 Tags are valid for the calendar year and expire on December 31.

 - New dog owners must register within 10 days of receiving your dog.

-- An official dog tag will be provided and must be on the dog at all times.
+- An official dog tag will be provided and must be on the worn on the dog at all times.

 - The Municipality of East Hants Office located at 15 Commerce Court, Elmsdale